OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Click the **Import into Datastore** |icon1| icon.

-Just like with the WordPress appliance, Sunstone displays the **Download App to OpenNebula** wizard.
-Click **Next**.
+As with the WordPress appliance, Sunstone displays the **Download App to OpenNebula** wizard.
+In the first screen of the wizard, click **Next**.
 In the second screen you will need to select a datastore for the appliance.
 Select the **aws-edge-cluster-image** datastore.

 |kubernetes-qs-marketplace-datastore|